MARA 289 Required Content

 2nd component: Statement of Professional Philosophy (only for those who entered the School before Spring 2015).
 If you entered the School in Spring 2015 or later, you do not write a statement of professional philosophy but instead address Comp J. Please see this page.

-- A Statement of Professional Philosophy (approximately three to five pages) must be thoughtful and articulate, with reference to experiences, learning, readings; your conception of archives and records administration as it relates to the specific type(s) of organizations in which you plan to pursue your career; your professional goals; and the relationship of these goals to the items in your e-Portfolio.
+- A Statement of Professional Philosophy (approximately three to five pages) — thoughtful and articulate, with reference to experiences, learning, readings; your conception of archives and records administration as it relates to the specific type(s) of organizations in which you plan to pursue your career; your professional goals; and the relationship of these goals to the items in your e-Portfolio.
 You should also discuss here your understanding of the final competency J: “Identify ways in which archivists and records administrators contribute to the cultural, economic, educational and social well-being of our global communities” and demonstrate (in your discussion) your mastery of this competency.

 3rd-11th components: Areas of Competency